-VC investment includes all venture-type investments, from VC firms as well as corporate venture investments and venture investments by family offices, angel networks etc.

-Note: 2024 figures can be expected to increase slightly.
-2024 figures were recorded in November and there is also a known reporting lag for early-stage funding rounds in particular.
+VC investment in Dubai-headquartered startups VC investment includes all venture-type investments, from VC firms as well as corporate venture investments and venture investments by family offices, Note: 2024 figures can be expected to increase slightly.
+2024 figures were recorded in November and there is also a known reporting lag for early-stage

 There is still a huge amount of VC investment activity at pre-Seed to Series A stage, with Dubai accounting for 30% of all VC rounds raised in the MENA region in 2024.
 Dubai-headquartered startups also account for 83% of rounds raised in the UAE in 2024.
 Startups have raised more than 200 rounds in 2024, with the vast majority at pre-Seed-Seed stage.t